neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getapplicationlog.md

 - eventname: Event name of the notification.

-- state: Notification content, where ByteString is Base64-encoded and can be converted at https://neo.org/converter/index.
+- state: Notification content, where ByteString is Base64-encoded wallet address and can be converted at https://neo.org/converter/index.